Reply to the Comment on "Shell-Shaped Quantum Droplet in a Three-Component Ultracold Bose Gas"

-In Ref.\cite{Ma}, we proposed a self-bound shell-shaped BEC in a three-component ($1,2,3$) Bose gas, where $(2,3)$ and $(1,2)$ droplets are linked as core-shell structure.
-A recent preprint\cite{Comment} commented that a ``dimer" configuration should be instead the ground state, where $(2,3)$ and $(1,2)$ stay side-by-side, and it can be resulted by even applying a small amount of random potential to the core-shell state.
-Moreover, \cite{Comment} stated that the core-shell structure is ``most likely" impossible to be realized after releasing from the trap.
+In our Letter\cite{Ma}, we proposed a self-bound shell-shaped BEC in a three-component ($1,2,3$) Bose gas, where $(2,3)$ and $(1,2)$ droplets are linked as core-shell structure.
+A recent Comment\cite{Comment} argued that a ``dimer" configuration should be instead the ground state, where $(2,3)$ and $(1,2)$ stay side-by-side.
+Moreover, \cite{Comment} also explored the state formation, finding that a naive trap-release protocol was unable to produce the core-shell structure.
+In this reply we show that our core-shell structure is an excited state for finite-size systems, while it becomes energetically degenerate with dimer configuration in thermodynamic limit.
+Furthermore, we find the core-shell structure is locally stable under external perturbations, and if one pays careful attention to mode-matching, a trap-release protocol can well produce this structure.